sravan9097/sravanportfolio/src/content/case-studies/growthy.md

 ## Designing “Course Learn”

-While TIL nurtures daily reflection, **Course Learn** provides depth — a structured journey for mastering new skills through practice, reflection, and feedback.
+While TIL nurtures daily reflection, **Course Learn** provides depth: a structured journey for mastering new skills through practice, reflection, and feedback.

 Each course contains multiple **modules**, and each module has a clear path: **Learn → Reflect → Evaluate.**